pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-There are many events we can listen to, but for this application, we're only interested to know when a sign request is sent and when the document is signed so we can send to the chat the corresponding notifications.
+There are many events we can listen for, but for this application, we're only interested in the event that a sign request is sent and the event that an NDA document is signed.
+Once we determine that these events have taken place, we can send the appropriate notifications to the chat.

 As with all webhooks requests, we need to validate that the request really came from HelloSign.
-Fortunately, the HelloSign Java library provides an object of type `com.hellosign.sdk.resource.Event` that takes the JSON object from the request, and validates it with a method call:
+Fortunately, the HelloSign Java library provides an object of type `com.hellosign.sdk.resource.Event`, which takes the JSON object from the request and validates it with a method call:
 ```java
 JSONObject jsonObject = new JSONObject(json);
 Event event = new Event(jsonObject);